g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 | --------------- | ------- | -------- | ---------- | ---------------------- |
 | Browser support | 4/5     | 5/5      | 5/5        | Selenium or Playwright |

-## Choosing the best Automated testing tool based on Ease of Scripting
+<h6> Choosing the best Automated testing tool based on Ease of Scripting</h6>

 An automated testing tool is controlled using a form of scripting.
 This scripting functionality can be implemented in a known programming language like Python or a custom domain-specific language.
 The tools in this article support different languages to different degrees.
 This section analyzes the ease of writing scripts for automated testing with Playwright, Cypress, and Selenium.